Ninety-three percent of the world’s population has no access to cardiovascular and open heart facilities.

 The good news, by comparison, is that Ocala Heart Institute (OHI) will typically provide care to over 3,000 cardiac, vascular and thoracic surgical cases as well as 8,000 cardiac catherization cases in one year alone.
 While we have become so accustomed to the protective presence of OHI in our community, the rest of the world is clamoring for their attention, driving home the point that nationally recognized cardiac care is not a right, but rather a privilege.

 So why, then, given such staggering success does OHI take it upon themselves to execute not-for-profit education and training trips?

-From the beginning the goal of the Ocala Heart Institute was to draw upon the expertise of three specialties — cardiovascular surgery, cardiovascular anesthesia, and interventional/invasive cardiology — to deliver the best quality of cardiothoracic and vascular care to the heart, lung and vascular patient.
+From the beginning the goal of the Ocala Heart Institute was to draw upon the expertise cardiovascular surgery and cardiovascular anesthesia — to deliver the best quality of cardiothoracic and vascular care to the heart, lung and vascular patient.
 They worked in complete cooperation with the hospital administration to build a program which would provide the highest quality of care in a cost-effective manner.

 That said, the physicians of OHI knew that the greater mission of Ocala Heart Institute lay beyond the Ocala city limits, past the state line, into international waters.

 Though it begs the question “Why?” the answer goes back to Dr. Peter Chung’s announcement: Ninety-three percent of the world’s population has no access to cardiovascular and open heart facilities.
 Dr. Carmichael knew there was a need greater than Ocala’s and took it upon himself, with the addition of Dr. Peter Chung and henceforth others, to answer it.